 Executive Compensation Mix.
-The Committee designs our NEO compensation program to provide pay outcomes which are aligned with and responsive to our operating, financial and market performance in both good and challenging times.
-A significant majority of our NEO compensation is "at-risk" in the form of variable pay (annual and long-term incentives) to emphasize our commitment to rewarding excellent performance and penalizing poor performance.
-In 2016, performance-based components comprised 91% of our CEO's 2016 compensation and, on average, 84% of our other NEOs' 2016 compensation.
-See the charts below.
+The Committee designs our executive compensation program to provide pay outcomes which are aligned with, and responsive to our operating, financial and market performance in both good and challenging times.
+Further, we generally believe that a significant majority of the compensation of our CEO and other NEOs should be performance-based in the form of variable pay (annual and long-term incentives) to emphasize our commitment to rewarding excellent performance and penalizing poor performance.
+Our compensation decisions in the past have been consistent with this belief.
+Looking back over the last five years, the average percentage of our CEO's compensation that was performance-based, was 87.8% and the average percentage of our other NEOs' compensation that was performance-based, in the form of variable pay, was 81.2%.
+The percentage of compensation that was performance-based in 2017 for our CEO and other NEOs, was 73.7% and 62.3%, respectively.
+This was less than our average over the past five years due to the fact that the potentially largest portion of compensation, a 2017-2019 LTIP Plan, was not established.